 While you won't be able to install a version of macOS that isn't supported by your Mac - it won't show up in Software Update or the Mac App Store - there are situations where the version of macOS will be available to you, but your Mac won't be able to enjoy all the new features on offer, or even worse, installing the update will mean you lose access to Mac features you rely on currently.

-Apple limits Big Sur to relatively recent Macs and the same will be true of Monterey.
-You can check whether your Mac is supported here: Can my Mac get Big Sur? and Can my Mac get Monterey?
+Apple limited Big Sur to relatively recent Macs and the same is true of Monterey.
+You can check whether your Mac is supported here: Can my Mac get Monterey?
 You should also take a look at Which Monterey features will work on my Mac?

 If your Mac's not supported that doesn't mean you can't run that version of macOS - doing so is just a little more complicated (and risky).
 Read: How to install macOS Big Sur on an old unsupported Mac.

 Step 3: Make sure you have sufficient space